Anis Kidwai: Literary work and awards

 Anis wrote a memoir in Urdu, Azaadi Ke Chaaon Mein (In Freedom's Shade) which gives a detailed account of the struggles faced by the refugees post partition and the emotional dilemma's she faced as she worked for the resettlement of the abducted women.
 It was published in 1974 to great critical acclaim and won her an award from the Urdu Academy of Uttar Pradesh.
 In 1976 and 1980, two collections of essays were published, titled Nazre Khush Guzre and Ab Jinke Dekhne Ko.
 In her book Zulum, she condemns the inhumanity of communal violence.
 She also authored Char Rukh, a book on the lives and work of writers and poets.
 Anis Kidwai was honoured by the Sahitya Kala Parishad for her contribution to literature.

 Published accounts

 Film

 Mersiya 1947, is a short film documenting the oral histories of partition survivors and the stories of women across religions and borders experiencing the different phases of partition violence.
 The film was co-directed by Akanksha Damini Joshi and is titled Mersiya 1947.
 This film is based on the accounts of two social workers, Anis Kidwai and Kamala Ben Patel who had rescued abducted women for three years after partition.
+The opening credits of the Bollywood film Pinjar contains a dedication to Anis Kidwai.